 POSTCARDS OF AMERICA: THE 1939-1940 SAN FRANCISCO WORLD'S FAR - THE GOLDEN GATE INTERNATIONAL EXPOSITION

 Released in conjunction with the Images of America book, this set of 15 postcards features views of the fair.
-Published by Arcadia Publishing as part of their "Images of America" series, the set will be released on May 10, 2021.
+Published by Arcadia Publishing as part of their "Images of America" series, the set was released on May 10, 2021.
 Click on the cover image to order your copy.
 The set is also available at major booksellers such as Amazon, Barnes & Noble, etc.